-Trinity Stitch is one common name for a stitch that is also sometimes called a Cluster Stitch or Bramble Stitch.
-You might also see it called Raspberry Stitch or Blackberry Stitch.
+Trinity Stitch is one common name for a stitch that is also sometimes called a Cluster Stitch, Bramble Stitch, Raspberry Stitch, or Blackberry Stitch.

 Whatever you call it, It is formed by working multiple stitches into one stitch, then decreasing the same number of stitches.